Now that holidays are back on the menu following uncertainty with COVID restrictions, people will be desperate to jet off to sunnier climates.

 There are multiple reasons behind the mass cancellations.
 Many airports have struggled with staffing issues with mass hiring happening in multiple locations, including Newcastle.

-More specifically, certain airlines have encountered technical issues as well as staffing issues.
+Additionally airlines have airlines have encountered technical issues as well as staffing issues in recent months.

 Easyjet has blamed its flight cancellations on a backlog caused by software issues.